-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-With my colleagues all recognizing people, I too, want to recognize an individual from Pangnirtung who is the CHR Emily Aimo Aakulujuk, who is visiting.
-Welcome to the House.
-I would also recognize and welcome the individuals beside her.
+(interpretation): Thank you, Mr. Speaker.
+With my colleagues recognizing people, I also want to recognize an individual from Pangnirtung who is the CHR.
+Emily Aimo Akulukjuk is visiting, so I welcome her to the House.

+I also recognize and welcome the individuals beside her.
 Some of these individuals have been working as CHRs for a very long time.
-I recognize Teresa Kunnuk, and Aiga, my cousin.
-I hope you are feeling welcomed here.
-I also would like to acknowledge that I was able to partake in the course last year.
-They usually organize events in February, so I hope you are all welcomed.
-I recognize Mr. White and your wife Joanne White, who I used to work with, and I really appreciate her warmness.
+I recognize Theresa and Igah, who is my cousin.
+Please feel welcomed here.

+I also would like to acknowledge that I was able to partake in the events last year.
+They usually organize events in February.
+I hope you are all welcomed.
+I recognize Mr. White and his wife, Joanne White, who I used to work with, and I really appreciate her warmness.
 She's not here, but I would like to welcome you all.
 Thank you.